 Decision Amount Description 1.
-Information Technology (IT) Common Matters 23 In August 2014, CU Inc.'s parent, Canadian Utilities Limited (CU), sold its IT services business to Wipro Ltd. (Wipro) and signed a ten-year IT Master Services Agreement (MSA) effective January 1, 2015.
+Information Technology (IT) Common Matters 23 In August 2014, CU Inc.'s parent, Canadian Utilities Limited, sold its IT services business to Wipro Ltd. (Wipro) and signed a ten-year IT Master Services Agreement (MSA) effective January 1, 2015.
 In 2015, the Alberta Utilities Commission (AUC) commenced an Information Technology Common Matters proceeding to review the recovery of IT costs by the Alberta Utilities from January 1, 2015 going forward.
 On June 5, 2019, the AUC issued its decision regarding the IT Common Matters proceeding and directed the Alberta Utilities to reduce the first-year of the Wipro MSA by 13 per cent and to apply a glide path that reduces pricing by 4.61 per cent in each of years 2 through 10.
 The reduction in adjusted earnings resulting from the decision for the period January 1, 2015 to December 31, 2019 was \$23 million.
-Of this amount, \$14 million relates to the period January 1, 2015 to June 30, 2019 and was recorded in the second quarter of 2019.
-The remaining \$9 million was recorded in the second half of 2019.
 2. ATCO Electric Transmission General Tariff Application (GTA) (17) In June 2017, ATCO Electric Transmission filed a GTA for its operations for 2018 and 2019.
-An AUC decision was issued in July 2019 approving the majority of capital expenditures and operating costs requested.
-The increase in adjusted earnings resulting from the decision was \$17 million, of which \$9 million relates to 2018.
+The decision was received in July 2019 approving the majority of capital expenditures and operating costs requested.
+The increase in adjusted earnings resulting from the decision of \$17 million was recorded in 2019.